-How to Brainstorm Using the Best Domain Name Generators
+How to Brainstorm Using the Best Domain Name Generator

 Up to this point, I've shared my tips for Dos and Don'ts for how to choose a domain name for your website.
 But what if you are still stuck?
 What if you can't just magically stare at a blank screen and the perfect domain name magically appears?

-Well, there are a couple of great domain name generators that might be able to kick off some ideas for you.
+Well, there are a couple of great domain name generator sites that might be able to kick off some domain name ideas for you.

 My favorite is LeanDomainSearch.com.
-You just type in a word or two, and it will automatically pull back domains that are available for registration.
+You just type in a word or two, and it will automatically pull back domains that are available for domain name registration.